NCAR/climate-primer-water/doc/ch4_gcms.rst

 dynamics.
 By modeling these processes, GCMs provide insights into how changes in one part of the system (like increased atmospheric CO2) can affect other parts (like global temperature and precipitation patterns).
-This, then, helps assess potential impacts of climate change on various sectors, including agriculture, water resources, and health.
+This in turn, helps assess potential impacts of climate change on various sectors, including agriculture, water resources, and health.
 For instance, models can project changes in rainfall patterns, heat waves, and the frequency of extreme weather events, which are crucial for